EWC-consortium/eudi-wallet-rfcs/ewc-rfc002-present-verifiable-credentials.md

 }
 ```

 Verifiable credentials matching the input descriptor constraints are embedded in the VP token.
 Presentation submission contains the descriptor map conveying which verifiable credentials are satisfying corresponding input descriptor constraints.

+The response mode controls how the authorization response should be returned to the verifier.

+### 3.2.1 Direct Post

-Both `vp_token` and `presentation_submission` are sent by HTTP POST to the direct post endpoint.
+The authorization response is sent by the wallet directly to verifier using the direct post endpoint.

 ```http
 POST https://example.verifier.com/direct_post